 Outside magazine included the Great Divide Mountain Bike Route on its list of “The Best Backcountry Adventure Trips in America.”
-Since the Canadian extension to the Great Divide Mountain Bike Route was added in late 2003, the reviews from riders have been absolute raves.
+Since the Canadian extension to the Great Divide Mountain Bike Route was added in late 2003, the reviews from riders have been outstanding.

 The Canadian portion of the Great Divide features some of the most magnificent and forbidding mountain country you’ll ever see.
 We’ll ride 343 miles along on the Great Divide, which will take us through the deep woods of northern Montana.
-Here we’ll skirt the western boundary of spectacular Glacier National Park, alongside the North Fork of the Flathead River, before dropping into our finish in Whitefish.
+Alongside the North Fork of the Flathead River, we’ll skirt the western boundary of spectacular Glacier National Park, before dropping into our finish in Whitefish.

 |Start Location:||Whitefish, MT||End Location:||Whitefish, MT|